BardicDefense/purple-hack/spells.md

 This spell heals the subject of 2d6+2 damage.
 Add 2d6 for each name level the subject has.

-#### Dig
+#### Darkvision

-_Evocation (R: Short, D: Instant)_
+_Transmutation (R: Touch, D: 1 day)_
-Save: Hard (Dex).
-The caster can excavate 125 cubic feet of mud or dirt (clay, loam, sand; not stone) per round (i.e. a cube 5 ft per side), the material thrown from the excavation scattering evenly around the pit.
-Any creature within 5 ft of the pit when it is dug must save to avoid falling in, as does any moving rapidly towards the pit.
+The subject gains the ability to see normally in darkness up to 60′.

 #### Disguise

 _Illusion (R: Long, D: Concentration—2 hours)_
-Save: Very Hard (Per).
-The appearance of up to one subject per two caster levels—including all carried items—is altered.
+Save: Perception 17.
+The appearance of up to one willing subject per two caster levels—including all carried items—is altered.
 Height can be altered up to one full size category shorter or taller; weight can be altered to a similar degree.
 The same basic limb arrangement must be kept.
 If only one subject is disguised,